raspberry lemon petits fours

 Copy of IMG_1029

 It’s also delicious.
 And easy, and most of it can be prepared in advance.
-The evidence: 1) I finished it at my mother-in-law’s, and her sharpest knife is essentially a butter knife, and 2) my father-in-law not only ate his entire meal, including the Brussels sprouts, but offered something vaguely complimentary.
+The evidence: 1) I finished it at my mother-in-law’s, and her sharpest knife is essentially a butter knife, and 2) my stepfather-in-law not only ate his entire meal, including the Brussels sprouts, but offered something vaguely complimentary.
 This meal is a success even under the toughest circumstances.

 Copy of IMG_1031